-The average daily trading volume of our common shares on the NASDAQ Global Select Market for the fiscal year ended March 31, 2019 was approximately 9,000 shares.
-Thus, our common shares are thinly traded.
-Thinly traded stock can be more volatile than stock trading in an active public market.
-Factors such as our financial results, the introduction of new products and services by us or our competitors, and various factors affecting the consumer-finance industry generally may have a significant impact on the market price of our common shares.
+The average daily trading volume of our common shares on the NASDAQ Global Select Market for the fiscal year ended March 31, 2020 was approximately 8,000 shares, which makes ours a thinly traded stock.
+Thinly traded stocks pose several risks for investors because they have wider spreads and less displayed size than other stocks that trade in higher volumes or an active trading market.
+Other risks posed by thinly traded stocks include difficulty selling the stock, challenges attracting market makers to make markets in the stock, and difficulty with financings.
+Our financial results, the introduction of new products and services by us or our competitors, and various factors affecting the consumer-finance industry generally may also have a significant impact on the market price of our common shares.
 In recent years, the stock market has experienced a high level of price and volume volatility, and market prices for the stocks of many companies, including ours, have experienced wide price fluctuations that have not necessarily been related to their operating performance.
-Therefore, our shareholders may not be able to sell their shares at the volumes, prices, or times that they desire.
+These risks could affect a shareholder's ability to sell their shares at the volumes, prices, or times that they desire.